Thresholds

 Mastercard

-For example, if you had 185 chargebacks in February and processed 7,500 payments in January, you would have a chargeback rate of 247 basis points (185 / 7500 x 10,000 = 246.66, rounded up to 247).
-This would place you in the Excessive Chargeback Merchant (ECM) tier of the program.
+These basis points are calculated as follows: the number of chargebacks in that month is divided by the number of Mastercard transactions you processed in the previous month and multiplied by 10,000.
+For example, if you had 185 chargebacks in February and processed 7,500 payments in January, your chargeback rate would be 247 basis points (185 / 7500 x 10,000 = 246.66, rounded up to 247).
+This would place you in the program's Excessive Chargeback Merchant (ECM) tier.

 Mastercard will remove you from the program if your dispute activity falls below the ECM thresholds for three consecutive months.